eminny/eminny.github.io/README.md

 ### Browsersync

-[Browsersync](https://www.browsersync.io/) is used for browser testing.
+[Browsersync](https://www.browsersync.io/) provides the local server with user-event syncing between devices.
 Whenever you run the default `gulp` command, Browsersync will be automatically invoked.
-A a new Chrome tab will open to `localhost` (port `8080` if it's free), and this maps to the already-running `canderparis.dev` server.
+A a new Chrome tab will open to `localhost` (port `3000` if it's free).

 ### Deployment